 Once out of the house — stay out!
 Don’t attempt a rescue.
-Know the whereabouts of the nearest phone or emergency call box and let the fire department take over.
+Know where the nearest phone or emergency call box is and let the fire department take over.
 There are no material objects in your home worth risking the safety of you or your family.
 Once everyone arrives at the designated meeting place, stay calm — and stay put.

 Select a Meeting Place!